 - Amplitude: The magnitude of the maximum disturbance in the medium on either side of the mean value is called the amplitude of the wave.
 It is usually represented by the letter A. Its unit is metre.

-- Softness or Loudness of Sound: If the amplitude is smaller then the sound will be softer and if it is larger then sound will be louder.
-Higher amplitude helps the sound wave in traveling faster.
+- Softness or Loudness of Sound: If the amplitude is smaller then the sound will be softer and if it is larger then the sound will be louder.
+Higher amplitude helps the sound wave is traveling faster.

 Speed of sound =